urql-graphql/urql/content/docs/getting-started.md

 Then, to start up the local server, run `npm start`

-Open a browser and hit [http://localhost:3000](http://localhost:3000), and we are ready to roll
+Open a browser and hit [http://localhost:3000](http://localhost:3000), and we are ready to roll.

 <a name="build--deployment"></a>